 What a wise choice!

-As a believer, you must ensure you put first thing first regardless of your daily busy schedules.
-But, as a New Covenant believer raising altar to God is no longer an act of gathering and setting up stones at a designated place and burning animals on them as burnt offerings to God.
+As a New Covenant believer, raising altar to God is no longer an act of gathering and setting up stones at a designated place and burning animals on them as burnt offerings to God.

 The offering of the body of Jesus Christ on the cross for our sins had marked the end of all sacrifices and offerings according to the Law.
-Therefore, God no longer require or accept burnt offerings or sacrifices from any worshipper.
+Therefore, God no longer desire, or demand burnt offerings or sacrifices from any worshipper.

 1 For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.